manivats/SRAM/README.md

  2. Move to the directory using `cd Folder_name` where you want to clone the repository
  3. Type `git clone https://github.com/manivats/SRAM.git`
  4. Type `cd SRAM`
+ 5. Type `cd Prelayout_simulation`
  6. Type `ngspice`
- 7. `ngspice ->` will show on the terminal , for plot commands read the below text.
+ 7. `ngspice 1 ->` will show on the terminal , for plot commands read the below text.

  ## Bitcell